tawkirahmed/bbb-recorder/README.md

 # bbb-recorder
+This is a fork of https://github.com/jibon57/bbb-recorder and modified very little to suit some specific use cases.
 Bigbluebutton recordings export to `webm` or `mp4` & live broadcasting.
 This is an example how I have implemented BBB recordings to distibutable file.

 1. Videos will be copied to `./recordings`